chillner/chillner/README.md

-- In this repository, I store all the R-programs I have written for my PhD-thesis on adaptive group sequential designs with population-wise error rate control.
+- Here, I store all the R-programs I have written for my PhD-thesis on adaptive group sequential designs with population-wise error rate control.

 <!---
 chillner/chillner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.